JackHumphries9/sshhh/README.md

 The `-t` or `--type` flag accepts the following values: `base64`, `hex`, `base64url`.

+The `-c` or `--clipboard` flag copies the key to your system's clipboard.

+The `-ch` or `--clipboard_hide` flag copies the key to your system's clipboard and hides the key.

+The `-std` or `--std` flag removes all unneccessary logs.
+Useful for piping.

 Example: For a 512 byte secret encoded in hex:

 ```sh